Learn through others

 • Staff about to embark upon or return from maternity, adoption, paternity and partner (MAPP) leave.

-• Bristol Women's Mentoring Network: annual, whole-institution matching scheme for those who identify as women with a career or leadership focus.
+• Bristol Women's Mentoring Network: annual, whole-institution matching scheme for those who identify as women, inclusive of cisgender women, trans women and non-binary people, with a career or leadership focus.

-• Bristol Clear mentoring scheme: a career-focused scheme for researchers on fixed-term funding which matches mentors and mentees across School and Faculty boundaries to help mentees gain improved clarity and fresh perspectives on their career.
+• Bristol Clear mentoring scheme: a career-focused scheme for academics which matches mentors and mentees across School and Faculty boundaries to help mentees gain improved clarity and fresh perspectives on their career.

 Learning from and sharing knowledge with your professional peers can be one of the most powerful forms of work-based learning and development within a large organisation.